dfgHiatus/NeosVarjoEyeTracking/README.md

 ### Credits

 To everyone who helped me test this, thank you so much!
-And thanks to [m3gagluk](https://github.com/m3gagluk)'s [VarjoCompanion](https://github.com/m3gagluk/VarjoCompanion)!
+And thanks to [m3gagluk](https://github.com/m3gagluk)'s for their [VarjoCompanion](https://github.com/m3gagluk/VarjoCompanion) and [Geenz](https://github.com/Geenz) for the SDK 3.5 refactor.